tadao050707/devise/README.md

 Devise is a flexible authentication solution for Rails based on Warden.
 It:

 * Is Rack based;
-* Is a complete MVC solution based on Rails engines;
+* Is a complete MVC solution based on Rails
 * Allows you to have multiple models signed in at the same time;
 * Is based on a modularity concept: use only what you really need.